GLOSSARY @F-L-O-W

 g ( general intelligence )

-– an general cognitive ability factor which, in addition
+– an general cognitive ability factor which, in addition to specific

-performance on a wide range of tasks.
+abilities and skills, contributes to performance on a wide range of

 gearing ( for talent pool )

-– the process whereby the MoR and immediate subordinate
+– the process whereby the MoR and immediate subordinate managers check

-managers check their judgments with each other regarding
+their judgments with each other regarding the levels if current

-in the next two layers down.
+potential capability of individuals in the next two layers down.

 generati

 – A word coined by Mike Jay in the late 1990s.
-It is a
+It is a play on two

-are not concerned with a restricted domain of practice,
+digerati, the cyber elite.
+Generati are not concerned with a restricted

-in our dealings with every domain.
+of us in our dealings with every domain.
 Generati are those who

-intentionally design their activity to foster the most
+intentionally design their activity to foster the most generative

-generative results collectively for themselves, their
+results collectively for themselves, their work, and their

-work, and their social-political and natural surround.
+social-political and natural surround.

 – People behaving in a generative design: “generative, meaning that you could generate an infinite number of options from a finite set of rules.” — adapted from Chomsky